kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 we used Makefile(CMake) as a build tool

 1. Enter "make all" in console where Makefile exists.
-2. "Sudoku", "FillaFix", and "Numbrix" will be generated in now directory.
+2. "Sudoku", "FillaPix", and "Numbrix" will be generated in now directory.
 They are compiled files.
 3. "Sudoku" is matched pa101.
-"FillaFix" is matched pa102.
+"FillaPix" is matched pa102.
 "Numbrix" is matced pa103.
 4. Details of each assginment are written below.

 ## pa101, Sudoku